 Teen-Turn provides teen girls the opportunity to gain hands-on technology experience and the support to acquire qualifications and jobs.

-Teen-Turn does this through mentored free after school activities, 2 week summer work placements in technology environments, and alumnae professional development programming so that participants from disadvantaged and underrepresented communities can visualize themselves in careers and therefore make informed third level course choices as well as build the necessary social capital to enter into the ‘future jobs’ workforce.
+Teen-Turn does this through mentored free after school activities, 2 week summer work placements in technology environments, and alumnae professional development programming so that participants, particularly those from disadvantaged and underrepresented communities, can visualize themselves in careers and therefore make informed third level course choices as well as build the necessary social capital to enter into the ‘future jobs’ workforce.

-- Teen-Turn works with DEIS and similar schools to identify participants with academic promise, ages 15-16,** who will benefit from the opportunity but are from traditionally underrepresented communities or from where third level education is uncommon.
+- Teen-Turn prioritizes working with DEIS and similar schools to identify and include participants with academic promise, ages 15-16,** who will benefit from the opportunity but are from traditionally underrepresented communities or from where third level education is uncommon.

 - Teen-Turn makes certain that all activities and work placements are compliant with the requirements of the Protection of Young Persons (Employment) Act 1996, Garda Vetting and Children First Legislation.